Contents

 31 July 2018 - Evotix

-The word ‘culture’ has many different definitions: an anthropologist will tell you that it’s about ways of living, passed from generation to generation.
-Microbiologists, meanwhile, will think of bacteria, while to others it’s knowing the difference between Bartók and Bordeaux.
+The word ‘culture’ has many different definitions.
+An anthropologist will tell you that it’s about ways of living, passed from generation to generation, while a microbiologist will think of bacteria.
+To others, it’s about knowing the difference between Bartók and Bordeaux.

 Culture also refers to an environment, such as a workplace, where ways of doing things are developed through time and practice.
 A successful culture is one where those ‘ways of doing things’ contribute positively.